SovereignCloudStack/k8s-cluster-api-provider/README.md

 via [cluster-api](https://cluster-api.sigs.k8s.io/).

-Cluster API requires an existing Kubernetes cluster this is built with [kind](https://kind.sigs.k8s.io/) on OpenStack instance previously provided by Terraform.
+Cluster API requires an existing Kubernetes cluster this is built with [kind](https://kind.sigs.k8s.io/) on an OpenStack instance previously provided by Terraform.
+This instance can be used lateron for the management of the newly created cluster too.

 ## Preparations